tadhgnolan/workout-generator/README.md

 ## Unfixed Bugs

 - HTML Validator still returns "No 'p' element in scope but a 'p' end tag seen for all generator pages (workouts, add, edit).
-I beilieve this may be a conflict with django, but was unable resolve it.
+I believe this may be a conflict with django, but was unable resolve it.

     ![screenshot](documentation/validation/add_workout.html.png)